Kentuck Knob: Site acquisition and Wright commission

 I. N. reached out to Kaufmann, who advised the Hagans to call Wright, not write to him, to ask whether he would design them a house.
 In August 1953, the Hagans brought Paul and his friend James Baker to Fallingwater just before Paul's wedding.
-The same day, I. N. wrote to Wright, asking the architect to design them a home.
+The same day, I. N. wrote a letter asking Wright to design them a home.
 Wright took his time responding, even though, according to the scholar Donald Hoffmann, the Hagans' mountainside site "should have immediately appealed to him".
-The Hagans called Wright, who invited them to his Taliesin studio in Wisconsin, and they traveled to Taliesin later that August.
-The family requested that Wright design a one-story stone-and-wood structure with three bedrooms and two bathrooms, and Wright claimed, "I could shake a design out of my sleeve."
-To determine how the house should be designed, Wright asked about their hobbies and what they wanted in a house.
-He also asked the Hagans if they were "nesters or perchers" to determine whether to design the house beside the hill or atop it.
-Wright decided to build the house on the southern slope of the hill, instead of on its summit.
+The Hagans called Wright, who invited them to his Taliesin studio in Wisconsin.
+During their visit to Taliesin later in August, the family requested a one-story stone-and-wood structure with three bedrooms and two bathrooms.
+Wright claimed he "could shake a design out of my sleeve" and asked the Hagans about their hobbies and what they wanted in a house.
+He also asked the Hagans if they were "nesters or perchers" to decide whether to put the house beside or atop the hill, ultimately opting for a site on the hill's southern slope.

 When the family returned to Pennsylvania, they toured the Richard C. Smith House, Unitarian Meeting House, and Jacobs First House, all designed by Wright.
 These influenced the final design of Kentuck Knob; the Smith House and Meeting House were both arranged on a grid with 60-degree angles, and the Hagans liked the Meeting House's copper roof and the Smith House's dentils and trellises.
 The Hagans also traveled to New York City to see an exhibit about a Usonian house.
 I. N. described the site in a letter to Wright that September, saying that the peak of the knoll "probably presents a pretty discouraging picture".
 The Hagans returned to Fallingwater after Kaufmann offered to give the family stones from a quarry on his property.
-Wright's secretary Eugene Masselink wrote to the Hagans in November 1953, saying that design would begin shortly.
-By then, the Hagans were considering a house with a board-and-batten facade and a flat roof. rather than the stone structure Wright envisioned.
+In November 1953, Wright's secretary Eugene Masselink wrote to the Hagans, saying that design work would soon begin.
+By then, the Hagans were considering a house with a board-and-batten facade and a flat roof, rather than the stone structure Wright envisioned.